-1. ACE inhibitors can be used as adjunctive therapy in systolic heart failure (HF).
+1. ACE inhibitors are useful as adjunctive therapy in systolic heart failure (HF).
 HF guidelines recommend ACE inhibitors to help prevent HF in patients with a reduced ejection fraction (EF) who also have a history of myocardial infarction (MI), to prevent HF in any patient with a reduced ejection fraction or to treat patients with HF and reduced EF.

 2. ACE inhibitors can be used for the treatment of hypertension (HTN) either alone or in conjunction with other antihypertensives in adults or children greater than 6 years old.
 Hypertension guidelines recommend initiation of ACE inhibitors for the management of HTN to lower blood pressure (BP) in the following patients: